 The most common airborne particles arise from environmental tobacco smoke, cooking, certain heating appliances and human activity.
 Hazards associated with the highest health risks (identified by the Building Research Establishment) were hygro-thermal conditions, radon, house dust mites, environmental tobacco smoke and carbon monoxide.
-Short term elevations in ambient particles are strongly associated with increased mortality and morbidity (especially acute cardio-pulmonary impairment) Vulnerable groups such as the elderly and asthmatics are most at risk.
+Short term elevations in ambient particles are strongly associated with increased mortality and morbidity (especially acute cardio-pulmonary impairment) especially within vulnerable groups such as the elderly and asthmatics who are most at risk.

-Dampness and Hygrothermal growth
+Dampness and hygrhermal growth